OBOAcademy/obook/docs/lesson/getting-hands-on.md

 ### Exercise

 1. Sign up for a [GitHub account](https://github.com/) if you do not already have one.
 (Some of the exercises can be done without being signed into GitHub).
-2. **Search for an ontology term in OLS**:
+2. **Search for an ontology term in [OLS](https://www.ebi.ac.uk/ols/index)**:
     - Search for 'exhaust exposure'.
 Note how many results you get.
 Do you have a sense of how to select the appropriate term for your annotations?
 3. **Make a new term request for a missing term**:
-    - Suppose you want a more general term than already exists.
-Using the instructions in [How to guide on Make term requests to existing ontologies](https://oboacademy.github.io/obook/howto/term-request), make a new term request to an appropriate GitHub repository for an ontology.
+    - Suppose you want a more general term than already exists: exhuast exposure.
+Using the instructions in [How to guide on Make term requests to existing ontologies](https://oboacademy.github.io/obook/howto/term-request), make a new term request to an appropriate GitHub repository for an ontology, such as [ECTO](https://github.com/EnvironmentOntology/environmental-exposure-ontology).
 (Note, since this is just for practice, please do not submit the ticket.)

 ## Contributors